 A facial at a spa is a relaxing experience usually filled with warm towels, dim lights, and soft music.
 Recreate this environment by lighting your favorite candle (we love SIJO - Sandalwood Rose Candle), turning your phone off, and turn on your favorite relaxing playlist.
 Set an appointment with yourself and keep it.

 The first step is to remove all impurities from your skin so that you have a clean base to absorb all of the amazing benefits of your skincare routine.
 A clean face should be part of any daily skincare routine - take some extra time to make sure you're removing all makeup, sunscreen, and skincare products from your skin before moving onto the next step.

 It's important to choose a cleanser suited for your skin.
 If you have combination skin or skin that changes through the seasons, opt for products suited for all skin types.
-Bios Apothecary's, a food-grade skincare line based in New York City, gentle cleanser called the Cypress Skin Cleanser dissolves dirty and oil while leaving skin moisturized and nourished.
+Bios Apothecary's, a food-grade skincare line based in New York City, gentle cleanser called the Wild Verbena Face Cleanser dissolves dirty and oil while leaving skin moisturized and nourished.

 For a deep clean, look for a foaming cleanser to clear oil and debris from pores.
 The Fight Grime Cleansing Gel from 27 Rosiers is an allergen free, over-concentrated gel that lathers into a light foam.

 If you've gotten a professional facial before, you've most likely experienced a steaming process.
 Steaming softens the top layer of skin and prepares your pores for the next step, exfoliation.